dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

     # yum install iscsi-initiator-utils
     ```

-## DNS Server
+### DNS Server

 - An external DNS server must contain the forward and reverse zones of the company domain name.
 The external DNS server must be able to resolve the hostname of all CDP PvC Base hosts, ECS nodes and the 3rd party components (includes Kerberos, LDAP server, external database, NFS server) and perform reverse DNS lookup.
 - Wildcard DNS entry must be configured; e.g. `*.apps.ecs1.cdpkvm.cldr`.
 This helps to reduce Day-2 operational task to set separate DNS entry for each newly provisioned external-facing application/service.

 ![](../../assets/images/wildcarddns.png)

-## Kerberos + LDAP Server + Certificate
+### Kerberos + LDAP Server + Certificate

 - An [external Kerberos server](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-kerberos-authentication/topics/cm-security-kerberos-enabling-intro.html) and the Kerberos key distribution center (KDC) (with a realm established) must be available to provide authentication to CDP services, users and hosts.
-- An external LDAP-compliant identity/directory server is required to enable the CDP Private Cloud solution to look up for the user accounts and groups in the directory.
+- An external secured LDAP-compliant identity/directory server (ldaps) is required to enable the CDP Private Cloud solution to look up for the user accounts and groups in the directory.
 - [Auto-TLS](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-encrypting-data-in-transit/topics/cm-security-auto-tls.html) should be enabled using certificates created and managed by a Cloudera Manager certificate authority (CA), or certificates signed by a trusted public CA or your own internal CA. Prepare the certificate of your choice.

-## External NFS
+### External NFS

 - CML requires external [NFS server](https://docs.cloudera.com/machine-learning/1.3.4/private-cloud-requirements/topics/ml-pvc-external-nfs-server.html) to store the project files and directories.
 NFS version 4.1 must be supported.

-## Relational Database
+### Relational Database

 - The database requirements is described in this [link](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-database-requirements.html).
 - The reference settings of PostgreSQL database can be obtained [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-configuring-starting-postgresql-server.html).